ByBlock-Finance/asset-manager-web/README.md

 Requires NodeJS and VueJS framework to be installed.

 ## Installation
-Pull code and run "npm run install" after which run "npm run serve"
+To run the web application, run the following commands.
+For full experience, run the [ByBlock Asset Manager Webserver](byblock.finance) first.
+> npm run install
+> npm run serve

 ## Configuration
 Configure your API keys in the .env variable.